You are viewing a story from harrypotterfanfiction.com

 I shut up when a giggling group rushes past us toward the fortune-telling booth, nicking the edge of the cloak.
 My words stall.
 Death by fangirl—a worse fate than Barmy.
 When I glance up at Albus, he doesn't seem the least bit perturbed.
 How can he, with all his paranoia, trust something so flimsy?

 I clear my throat.
 "Really though, Potter.
 Aren't you used to this by now?"

 "Unfortunately."
 He glances around to all the images of him floating above the chairs.
 His arm slips around my waist, nudging me closer.
 The slight change in proximity is enough for the cloak to shield us from head to toe again.
 "You know, I didn't ask to be famous."

 "Children in Africa don't ask to be starving.
 Suck it up.
 Everyone is born into problems."

 "Yeah?
 What's yours?"
 He glances down at me for the first time in awhile, eyes fixated with an odd fascination.

 "I'm an exception, of course."

 His arm hasn't left its position.
 I'd point it out, but then I'd have to bring it out into the open.
 Even if I'm conscious what he's doing—I'll call it flirtatious sabotage—it's difficult to counter.
-He pays attention to the details.
-Mussed his hair a little bit.
-Doesn't pull me too close, but just enough.
-He probably even knows I'm conscious of it, but that only adds to his taunts.
+He pays attention to the details—mussed his hair, doesn't pull me too close but just enough, and he knows I know.
+It only adds to the taunts.

 A whiny voice cries from the other direction.
 "Miles Wood?"
 Gryffindor's reserve chaser, Sandra, is shaking her head at one of the non-Albus balloons.
 "That fascist face does not deserve to be on here."
 Does she even know what fascist means?